Ecdosis/Tree/README.md

 containing a collection "cortex" with MVDs in it.
 This is because this service is intended to run as part of the Ecdosis back end.

+Also the font files (font1 to font6) in the phylip package need to be copied to the tomcat root directory, e.g. /var/lib/tomcat7 on Ubuntu, Tomcat7 because otherwise libdrawgram won't find them and you'll get a tomcat crash.

 ### Example in the "swoopogram" style:

 ![Creek of the four Graves](creek-of-the-four-graves.png)